absmach/magistrala-docs/docs/kubernetes.md

 kubectl get secrets -n mf
 ```

-And now set ingress.hostname, ingress.tls.hostname to your hostname and ingress.tls.secret to `mainflux-server` and after helm update you have secured ingress with TLS certificate.
+And now set ingress.hostname, ingress.tls.hostname to your hostname and ingress.tls.secret to `magistrala-server` and after helm update you have secured ingress with TLS certificate.

-For mTLS you need to set `nginx_internal.mtls.tls="mainflux-server"` and `nginx_internal.mtls.intermediate_crt="ca"`.
+For mTLS you need to set `nginx_internal.mtls.tls="magistrala-server"` and `nginx_internal.mtls.intermediate_crt="ca"`.

 Now you can test sending mqtt message with this parameters: